zowe/zowe-cli-sample-plugin/docs/tutorials/files-util/FilesUtilPlugin.md

 ```

 ## Trying your command
-Be sure to build your plugin via `npm run build`.
+Be sure to build your plug-in via `npm run build`.

 Install your plug-in into Zowe CLI via `'zowe plugins install .`'